 - a. be consistent with the above focus for green infrastructure and the wider than local value that green infrastructure can have; - b. have regard to local landscape character and contribute to its conservation or enhancement; - avoid the loss of existing urban greenspace or features e.g. trees unless suitable alternative provision is made, it has limited value, and its development or change of use will help to meet other sustainability or local regeneration objectives; - d.
-In the case of residential development, provide recreational open space to a standard of 2.1 hectares per 1,000 population and to contribute financially to the provision and maintenance of that open space e.g. through section 106 contributions; - e. take opportunities to improve access to and the provision of natural greenspace in accordance with local strategies and standards - f. take opportunities to secure innovative solutions to the design of urban open space to widen its potential functions e.g. in flood risk management, promoting urban wildlife or climate change adaptation; - g. not sever, or impede the key functions of designated greenspace corridors or river valleys, or detract from their natural, visual or recreational quality, but enhance their value and accessibility; and - h. protect ancient woodlands and hedgerows, support new woodland and tree planting, in new developments, and replace removed trees from a site at a ratio of 2:1.
+In the case of residential development, provide or contribute financially towards recreational open space, including maintenance, in accordance with the standards set out in the Provision of Recreational Open Space in New Housing Supplementary Planning Document (SPD); - e. take opportunities to improve access to and the provision of natural greenspace in accordance with local strategies and standards - f. take opportunities to secure innovative solutions to the design of urban open space to widen its potential functions e.g. in flood risk management, promoting urban wildlife or climate change adaptation; - g. not sever, or impede the key functions of designated greenspace corridors or river valleys, or detract from their natural, visual or recreational quality, but enhance their value and accessibility; - h. protect ancient woodlands and hedgerows, support new woodland and tree planting, in new developments, and replace removed trees from a site at a ratio of 2:1; and - i. take opportunities, where feasible, to improve the water quality and biodiversity of water bodies and their environs in compliance with the Water Framework Directive or equivalent.